 Manganese and Vanadium are naturally occurring minerals in certain seams of clay.
 Like soluble salts, they are released when an abundance of water migrates through a masonry structure.
 In some instances they are also added as an additional colorant, especially in lighter colored brick.

 The most effective way to prevent manganese or vanadium from forming is to keep the brick covered before installation.
 Do not allow rain to enter the wall during construction.
 If these steps are not possible, the next thing to do is allow the wall to dry completely prior to post construction cleaning.
 This allows any staining to migrate to the surface for removal (along with smears) using NMD 80 (4:1).

 Manganese generally appears as a brownish stain on the surface.
 Vanadium generally appear as a greenish stain on the surface (as seen in these examples).
 Both stains are easily removed with OneRestore®.

 Even if proper precautions were not taken during the construction phase, or if the wall was not allowed to dry thoroughly and then cleaned with NMD 80, there are still other options for removing the unsightly stains.

 Removing the stains with OneRestore® (while more costly than prevention) is equally effective.
 In most cases, a single application of OneRestore® applied to the surface undiluted is all you will need.
 Allowed it to dwell for approximately ten minutes and then pressure rinse off.
 In some instances, additional applications may be needed.

-**For more information on our position regarding Manganese and Vanadium stains, please review our issue statement.
+**For more information on our position regarding Manganese and Vanadium stains, please review our Vanadium and Manganese Issue Statement.